rriegel/Reactive-Audio/README.md

 #### YOUR PROJECTS

-To load a previously saved project, find it in the list and press the 'Load' button.
+To load a previously saved project, find it in the list and press 'Load'.
 This will load the last save state of that project.
 If your project name matches a previous project, it will overwrite.
-Delete a project from your list by pressing the 'Delete' button
+Delete a project from your list by pressing 'Delete'.